ibm-cloud-docs/containers/vpn.md

 To connect your worker nodes and apps to an on-premises data center, you can configure one of the following options.

-- **(Deprecated) strongSwan IPSec VPN Service**: The strongSwan IPSec VPN addon is now deprecated, and will be unsupported on December 20, 2025.
+- **(Deprecated) strongSwan IPSec VPN Service**: The strongSwan IPSec VPN add-on is now deprecated, and will be unsupported on December 20, 2025.
 If you have an existing classic cluster that is using strongSwan and want a solution that runs as a set of pods in your cluster, there are several open source options, including [WireGuard](https://hub.docker.com/r/linuxserver/wireguard){: external}, OpenVPN, and [strongSwan](https://strongswan.org/){: external}.
 If you are looking for a VPN option on a new cluster, we recommend using a VPC cluster along with IBM Cloud's VPN as a Service.

 - **{{site.data.keyword.BluDirectLink}}**: [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-dl-about) allows you to create a direct, private connection between your remote network environments and {{site.data.keyword.containerlong_notm}} without routing over the public internet.
 The {{site.data.keyword.dl_full_notm}} offerings are useful when you must implement hybrid workloads, cross-provider workloads, large or frequent data transfers, or private workloads.
 To choose an {{site.data.keyword.dl_full_notm}} offering and set up an {{site.data.keyword.dl_full_notm}} connection, see [Get Started with IBM Cloud {{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) in the {{site.data.keyword.dl_full_notm}} documentation.